-This visa category is used by married couples who want to live together in the UK, when one is a British national and another is from a country outside of the European Economic Area (EEA).
+This visa category is used by married couples who want to live together in the UK, when one is a British national and another is from a country outside the European Economic Area (EEA).

 This type of UK visa allows the non-EEA spouse to enter the UK as the partner of a British or settled person.
-It lasts for up 33 months and can be extended and used as qualifying time for permanent settled status.
+It lasts for up 33 months and can be extended and used as a qualifying time for permanent settled status.
 You need to meet certain requirements to be eligible for a Spouse Visa for the UK.
 These include passing the ‘genuine relationship test’ and meeting financial requirements.

 To find out more about whether you or your partner is eligible for this visa category, call 020 4502 8582.
 One of our London lawyers would be happy to assist with advice, application, or appeal services.